alexander-makarenko/generic_app/README.md

 ## About

-A simple Ruby on Rails project ready to be deployed on Heroku.
+A Rails 4 app with a standard set of features, which I used as a playground to learn web-development.

 ## Key features